OathPros/COMP3/source/index.rst

 Issues & Contributions
 ----------------------

-See the `HIG project <https://gitlab.gnome.org/Teams/Design/hig-www>`_ on GNOME's Gitlab instance issue reporting and change proposals.
+See the `HIG project <https://gitlab.gnome.org/Teams/Design/hig-www>`_ on GNOME's Gitlab instance for issue reporting and change proposals.

 .. toctree::
    :maxdepth: 1